abderox/Simple-Video-Streamer/README.md

     `npm install`
 - Open `app.js` and modify the `videosPath` constant to point to the directory containing your videos.
 By default, it's set to the `Downloads` folder in your home directory.

-- Change `SERVER_HOST` to your machine ip address or.
-By default it is localhost.
+- If an error occured, you may need to Change `SERVER_HOST` to your machine ip address manually .
+By default it will match the os ip address.

 - Run the following command to start the app: